sofia4cities/sofia4cities/docs/getting-started/index.md

 - Identification: provide a unique name for the *Device*.
 - Description: add a description for the *Device*.
 - Ontologies: it is possible to configure access to several ontologies.
   - Ontology: ontology identification.
   - Access Level: the type of access configured.
-- Meta Information:
+- Meta Information: Additional information about the device.
+The information will be added as key values pairs.
-    - name:
+  - name: the name of the key.
-    - value:
+  - value: the value of the property.

 ### Creating a Simulator

+It is possible de define simulators for the device to help test the ontology and to generate data to aid in development.
+To do that, go to the *DEVICES -> Devices Simulator* menu option and use the **Create** button placed in the right upper corner to define a new *Device Simulator*.

+Complete the following information for the new *Device Simulator*:

+- Identification: Choose a unique name for the *Device Simulator*.
+- Device: choose one of the available *Devices*.
+- Token: choose one of the tokens defined in the *Device*.
+- Ontology: choose one of the ontologies in which the device has insert authorization.
+- Time between inserts: indicate the time in seconds between each insert in the ontology.
+- Ontology Properties: fulfil the information required to generate values for each field of the ontology.

+Finally, it is necessary to save the simulator by using the **New** button.

 ### Creating a Dashboard

 ### Creating an API

+It is possible to publish operations over your *Ontologies* using creating APIs REST.
+To do that, go to